daytonaio-experiments/starter-duckdb-airflow/docs/etl-duckdb-airflow-writeup.md

 This will display the transformed data, confirming that the pipeline has successfully applied the 10% discount and generated the new CSV.

-## Dev Container Configuration: Simplifying the Development Setup
+## A Plug-and-Play Setup for Your ETL Pipeline

 A key feature of this project is the use of a Dev Container configuration, which simplifies the development environment and ensures consistency across machines.
 Here’s a quick overview: